-- Election of the 13 director nominees named in this Proxy Statement; THE BOARD RECOMMENDS A VOTE 'FOR' PROPOSAL 1. - 2.
-Approval (on an advisory basis) of the compensation of the Company's Named Executive Officers:
+- Election of the 13 director nominees named in this Proxy Statement; THE BOARD RECOMMENDS A VOTE 'FOR' PROPOSAL 1. - Approval (on an advisory basis) of the compensation of the Company's Named Executive Officers; THE BOARD RECOMMENDS A VOTE 'FOR' PROPOSAL 2. - Ratification of the appointment of KPMG LLP as the Company's independent accountants for fiscal year 2022; THE BOARD RECOMMENDS A VOTE 'FOR' PROPOSAL 3. - 4.
+Approval of the Company's amended and restated Employee Stock Purchase Plan;

-THE BOARD RECOMMENDS A VOTE 'FOR' PROPOSAL 2.
+THE BOARD RECOMMENDS A VOTE 'FOR' PROPOSAL 4.